tari-project/tari/README.md

 # The Tari protocol

+A number of applications have been developed by the Tari community to implement the Tari protocol.
+These are:

+- Tari Base Node
+- Tari Console Wallet
+- Tari Mining Node
+- Tari Merge Mining Proxy
+- Tari Aurora wallets for Android and iOS

+Only the first four applications will be discussed in this README.

-## Installing the base node software
+## Installing using binaries

-### Using binaries
+### Download

-[Download binaries from tari.com](https://tari.com/downloads).
+[Download binaries](https://tari.com/downloads) from <www.tari.com>.
 This is the easiest way to run a Tari node, but you're essentially trusting the person that built and uploaded them that nothing untoward has happened.

-We've tried to limit the risks by publishing [hashes of the binaries](https://tari.com/downloads) on our website.

-You can check that the binaries match the hash by running
+We've limited the risks by publishing hashes of the binaries alongside the binaries on our website.
+You can check that the binaries match the hash by opening a terminal (or command prompt) and by running

+ (*nix)

-    sha256sum path/to/tari_base_node
+    sha256sum <PATH_TO_BINARY_INSTALL_FILE>

+(Windows)

+    certUtil -hashfile <PATH_TO_BINARY_INSTALL_FILE> SHA256

+### Install

+After you have downloaded the binaries, you need to install them.
+This is easy to do, and works as follows:

+#### On *Nix

+Assuming you want to install the Tari applications into your home folder, then, from within a terminal:

+    cd ~
+    tar -xf <PATH_TO_BINARY_INSTALL_FILE>

+After this, the Tari applications will be located in `~/tari_stibbons_testnet` with a selection of soft links to run them.

+#### On Windows

+Just double-click the installer and accept all the default prompts.
+The Tari applications will be located in the folder you selected during installation, and can be run by double-clicking the various shortcuts or via the Windows menu (`Tari Testnet`).

+### Runtime links

+#### Use the one-click miner

+Execute the `start_all` soft link/shortcut; this will start everything you need depending on the choices you make when prompted:

+- Tor services started by default
+- Tari Base Node, or
+- Tari Base Node & Tari Console Wallet, or
+- Tari Base Node & Tari Console Wallet & Tari Mining Node, or
+- Tari Base Node & Tari Console Wallet & Tari Merge Mining Proxy & XMRig

+#### Start all applications individually

+- Execute the `start_tari_base_node` soft link/shortcut; this will also start the Tor services if not running already that needs to be running before the base node can run (do not close the Tor console).

+- Execute the `start_tari_console_wallet` soft link/shortcut; this will also start the Tor services that needs to be running before the base node can run (do not close the Tor console).

+  **Note**: The Tor console will output `[notice] Bootstrapped 100% (done): Done` when the Tor services have fully started.

+- Depending on your choice of mining:

+  - SHA3 stand-alone mining
+    - Execute the `start_tari_mining_node` soft link/shortcut.
+  - Merge mining with Monero
+    - Execute the `start_tari_merge_mining_proxy` soft link/shortcut.
+    - Execute the `start_xmrig` shortcut.

 ## Building from source